Suspense

 def create_order(user_execution, product_execution):

-with cf.suspense(timeout=1):
+with cf.suspense():

 user = user_execution.result()

-# this is outside the suspense context, so there's no timeout
+# This is outside the suspense context, so there's no timeout

 product = product_execution.result()